watchexec/watchexec/crates/events/README.md

 - `notify`: use Notify's file event types (default).

-If you disable `notify`, you'll get a leaner dependency tree that's still able to parse the entire events, but isn't binary compatible with Notify.
+If you disable `notify`, you'll get a leaner dependency tree that's still able to parse the entire events, but isn't type compatible with Notify.
 In most deserialisation usecases, this is fine, but it's not the default to avoid surprises.